Indonesian President Jokowi says new capital city safe bet for investors

 The new presidential palace, parliament and other key government buildings – plus accommodation for civil servants – will need to be ready in this first of many phases of the project.

-Mr Joko said the government had prepared 300 investment packages totalling US$2.6 billion and involving housing, transportation, energy, technology and other areas.
+Mr Widodo said the government had prepared 300 investment packages totalling US$2.6 billion and involving housing, transportation, energy, technology and other areas.

 Last week’s three-day trip, titled Singapore Mission to Nusantara, aimed to help Singapore businesses understand the potential opportunities in Indonesia’s new capital.